giordm10/Song-Guesser/README.md

 The program needs internet access to work

-To run the program, type in a terminal

 ## How to Run

+Navigate to the directory in a terminal where all files are located, and type

 $ python game.py